architect/arc.codes/src/views/docs/en/reference/runtime-helpers/node.js.md

 - `status`, `code` (alias of `statusCode`) - **number**
   - Sets the response HTTP status code
 - `session` - **object**
-  - Create or overwrite a client session
+  - Create or overwrite a client session; see the [sessions guide for more](/docs/en/guides/frontend/sessions)
 - `type` - **string**
   - Sets the `content-type` header (or overrides it if already present)